 While imprisoned at the asylum, Minor started contributing to the Oxford English Dictionary’s “mail-in volunteer system,” sending in words to the dictionary’s editor, James Murray.
 Murray found that Minor (whom he did not know was in an asylum!) was one of the most prolific and by far one of the most valuable contributors.
 The two men would eventually meet almost 20 years after the start of their correspondence.
 I wonder what those early contributors would’ve thought of the funniest words added to the dictionary this decade!

 Lots of new words are added every year

 At the end of every year, you’ll probably see a few lists of the funniest, most surprising, most slang-y words that were added to the dictionary that year.
-(In fact—check out these new words in the dictionary for 2019!)
 But such lists contain only a hand-picked few of upward of 1,000 added to the dictionary every year!
-In 2018, for instance, Merriam-Webster added 640 words in April alone and 841 words in September.
+In 2020, for instance, Merriam-Webster added 550 words during the first cycle in April, and will announce even more during the second cycle.
 Of course, such additions are offset by dictionary words that go extinct, for better or worse.

 The dictionary included a “fake” word for five years…

 Dictionary editors are only human, so they do make mistakes!
 Perhaps the most famous dictionary error of all time is “dord,” the imposter word.
 While editors were compiling words for the 1934 Webster’s New International Dictionary, a card for an abbreviation accidentally ended up in the pile of word cards.
 (The plan had been to keep abbreviations and words separate.)
 The abbreviation was “D or d,” a capital or lowercase D short for “density.”
 But since it ended up in the word pile, it was printed in the dictionary as “Dord,” meaning “density.”
 But no harm done; no one noticed the error for five years!